isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2013-11-11-Second-Reading-Speech-by-Senior-Minister-Of-State-For-Law-Indranee-Rajah-SC-on-the-Motor-Vehicles-Third-Party-Risks-And-Compensation-Amendment-Bill.md

 ---
-layout: post
-title: Second Reading Speech by Senior Minister Of State For Law, Indranee Rajah SC, on the Motor Vehicles (Third-Party Risks And Compensation) (Amendment) Bill
+title: 'Second Reading Speech by Senior Minister Of State For Law, Indranee Rajah SC, on the Motor Vehicles (Third-Party Risks And Compensation) (Amendment) Bill'
-date:   2013-11-12
+date: 2013-11-12T00:00:00.000Z
 permalink: /news/parliamentary-speeches/2R-speech-on-MVA

 ---

 11 Nov 2013 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)